lukasdemani/track-it/README.md

 # About this Project

 I`ve written this project to get more experince developing with React.
-I'll be glad with you could provide me some feedback.
+I'll be glad you provide me some feedback.

 # Technologies